sorawee/fishy-completion/README.md

 To run the script, either use the menu or the keybinding (`ctrl ,` or `ctrl <` for version 1, and `ctrl m` for version 2).
 Running repeatedly will cycle through all candidates (similar to the [dynamic completion](https://github.com/Metaxal/quickscript-extra/blob/master/scripts/dynamic-abbrev.rkt) in Quickscript Extra).

+## Versions

 Fishy completion has two versions: version 1 (`script.rkt`) and version 2 (`script-2.rkt`).
-The latter is supposed to be faster and more expressive (see the limitation of version 1 below).
+The latter is supposed to be faster and more expressive.

+Following are differences between version 1 and version 2:

+- Version 1 needs expansion twice.
+Version 2 needs only once, so it is supposed to be faster.
+- Version 1 only supports completion in phase 0 and 1.
+Version 2 supports every phase.
+- Version 1 under limited scenarios can autocomplete identifiers in syntax template (forms inside `quote-syntax` / `syntax` / `quasisyntax`).
+Version 2 cannot do that.
+Arguably, the ability to autocomplete syntax template is undesirable: syntax template is a datum that could be manipulated, so everything is a possible candidate for autocompletion.

 ## Guarantee and limitation